Frequently Asked Questions

 What happens with my family reunification rights post-Brexit?

 Article 10 of the Withdrawal Agreement has a list of eligible family members who can apply to join you in the UK.
 From 1 January 2021, family members who want to join you in the UK must apply to enter the UK under the EU Settlement Scheme.
-In many cases this will involve applying for an ‘EUSS family permit’ and then applying for pre-settled status once they have arrived in the UK.
-However, in some cases family members can apply directly for pre-settled status or settled status before they travel to the UK.
-More information on family permits can be found here: https://www.gov.uk/family-permit/eu-settlement-scheme-family-permit
+This can be done in two ways - applying for a family permit before you come to the UK, or apply to the EU Settlement Scheme from outside the UK.
+See https://www.gov.uk/settled-status-eu-citizens-families/applying-for-settled-status.

-When they join you in the UK, they will need to apply to the EU Settlement Scheme within three months of arrival.
+Your family member can apply for an EUSS family permit online.
+When they have been granted their family permit, they can travel to the UK to join you.
+Once in the UK, they will need to apply to the EU Settlement Scheme within three months of arrival.

 Also note that unmarried partners need to show that they have been in a relationship akin to marriage for at least 2 years.
 These cases can become complex and the help of a legal adviser is recommended.